Ceasar/Encyclopedia/src/adler_1966.rst

 ..
 188

 :Abstract:
-    The purpose of this reading is to meet minds with the author, by finding his ideas (terms), assertions (propositions), and arguments (syllogisms).
+    The purpose of interpretative reading is to meet minds with the author, by understanding his ideas (terms), assertions (propositions), and arguments (syllogisms).

     To **come to terms** is to know precisely what another man means when he uses certain words in any context.
 If the author uses a word in one meaning, and the reader reads it in another, words have passed between them but they have not come to terms.

-    Given that language is an imperfect medium for communicating thought, there are many obstacles to communication which need to be overcome.
+    Given that language is an imperfect medium for communicating thought, the reader and author need to overcome many obstacles to communicate.
 We can expect a good writer to do his best to overcome these obstacles, but we cannot expect him to overcome them all; both reader and writer must be willing to work toward each other, guided by the principles which underly the rules of good reading and writing.

     Interpretation is a skill, and there are degrees of success.
 The lowest is "verbalism", or the habit of using words without regard for the thoughts